johnsodl84/ninja_gold/README.md

 However, at the casino, your ninja can earn or lose up to 50 gold. 😩

-Each activity the ninja does it diplayed!
+Each activity the ninja does is diplayed!